vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       opposed to the daily homework scores... we find positive treatment effects on initial quiz grades.” (pp. 11–12)
     analysis: >
-      First Paragraph: The ‘E’ criterion requires use of a standardized exam-based assessment.
+      The ‘E’ criterion requires use of a standardized exam-based assessment.
 In this study, the main outcomes are weekly quiz scores and the final course grade.
 The authors report the effect of encouraging students to schedule their coursework on academic performance.

-      Second Paragraph: There is no indication that these assessments are externally validated standardized tests.
+      There is no indication that these assessments are externally validated standardized tests.
 Instead, the quizzes and exam appear to be designed by the course instructors.

-      Third Paragraph: Since no evidence shows the use of a widely recognized standardized test, the study does not fulfill the Exam-based Assessment requirement.
+      Since no evidence shows the use of a widely recognized standardized test, the study does not fulfill the Exam-based Assessment requirement.
 Therefore, criterion E is not met.
   t: